 ZB IX (Arctic tundra climate with July mean below +10 °C): Karskije Vorota (Vaigatsch Island).

-◘ Fig. A-51 Thermopleth diagrams of selected stations in the tropics (Belem), subtropics (Cairo), midlatitudes (Helsinki), continental region (Irkutsk), South Pacific (Macquarie Island), and polar region (ice center) (modified from Troll 1943).

 Fig. A-52 Explanation of the climate diagrams with typical examples, at the same time examples for the different zonobiomes (see below).
 Abscissa (horizontal axis): In the northern hemisphere months from January to December, in the southern hemisphere from July to June (warm season is therefore always in the middle of the diagram.
 Ordinate (vertical axes): Temperature in °C, precipitation in mm.
 1 graduation line = 10 °C, or 20 mm precipitation (numbers are often omitted).